Sappho

 – Sappho

-Unfortunately, the memories of her are not always reliable.
-Much of the information that circulates now is based on accounts written centuries after her death.
-She is, according to Plato, the Tenth Muse, "The Poetess" to Homer's "The Poet," one of the nice great lyricists, and ultimately unforgettable.
-However, she was not always treated with such dignity.
+While she is highly regarded now, she was not always treated with such dignity.
+Her story is filled with rumours, gossip, and half-truths.
 At one point, she was a stock figure in Ancient Greek comedies, and some of the more wild theories about her life can be sourced from these.

-On the more accepted end of the spectrum comes Sappho's husband, Kerkylas, a character introduced by the Suda, written centuries after her death.
-This was not the first time her life story had included a husband or even a male lover.
-The writers of such stories mistakenly assumed any man in her romantic or sexual life would mean she did not sleep with women.
-Moreover, though a man would not negate her queerness, her supposed husband's name translated to "Penis, from Men's Island."
-His existence is unlikely.
+On the more accepted end of the speculation spectrum is Sappho's husband.
+Named Kerkylas, he was introduced by the Suda, an encyclopedic lexicon written centuries after her death.
+This was not the first time her life story had included a husband or male lover.
+And though a man would not negate her queerness, her supposed husband's name translates to "Penis, from Men's Island", suggesting that he may be a fabrication.

 "It is no less than astonishing how otherwise temperate scholars became outraged and imaginatively unobjective at the slightest suggestions by others of moral frivolity on Sappho's part."

-The most considerable blow to her work came in 391 B.C.E. when a mob of Christian zealots partially destroyed the library of Alexandria, which housed nine volumes of her poetry at the time.
+The most considerable blow to discussions of her and her work came in 391 C.E., when a mob of Christian zealots partially destroyed the library of Alexandria, which housed nine volumes of her poetry.
 From this point on, the effort to understand her life and preserve her work was more of a piecemeal operation.
-The majority of her work comes from the original papyrus' fragments, quotes from other works, and mummy wrappings.
+What remains of her writings mostly comes from the original papyrus' fragments, quotes from other works, and mummy wrappings.
+Even these fragments are debated.

 "Some say the Muses are nine: how careless!/Look, there's Sappho too, from Lesbos, the tenth."

-Horace wrote in his Odes that Sappho's work was worthy of sacred admiration; she is not someone who can fade away.
-Her work is known as some of the best poetry of all time, full of wit and eloquence and inspiring other writers for thousands of years to come.
+Horace wrote in his Odes that Sappho's work was worthy of sacred admiration.
+Her work is known as some of the best poetry of all time, full of wit and eloquence, inspiring other writers for thousands of years to come.
+She is also credited with musical innovations throughout her life, as most of her poems started their lives as songs.

-Despite all of this, Sappho has become as much a figurehead as she was a poet.
+Through all of this, Sappho has become as much a figurehead as she was a poet.
 Activist groups are named after her.
 Books are written about her.
 Queer people themselves identify with her.
-She is the proof that homosexuality is not new but as old as legends themselves.
+She is the proof that homosexuality is not new, but as old as legends themselves.

-She is also proof that through the fires of religious zealots, the carelessness of academic institutions, the fear, the deeply conditional love, queer people remain on the pages of history.
+She is also proof that through the fires of religious zealots, the alienation by academic institutions, the fear, the deeply conditional love, queer people remain on the pages of history.

 References and Further Reading